boundedinfinity/canonical-model/readme.md

     A common field for all types.

     If defined this fields should be a detailed description of this type.

+    Descriptions can be formated using any of the following formats:

+    -   `text`
+    -   `markdown`
+    -   `HTML`
+    -   `asciidoc`

+    Descriptions are merged with override types, where the description of the overriding type is place at thie top with then a new line (or format appropriate newline), then the overriden's description in added below.

 -   `min`:

     Optional minimum of this type.

     If defined on an `integer` or `float` type this will be the inclusve minimum value which that type will contain.

     If defined on a `string` type, this will be the minimum length of the string.

     This will be an error on any other type.